mycoolfin/the-simsulator/docs/HEADLESS.md

 **Issue**: Process doesn't terminate after expected time.

 **Solutions**:
-- Ensure `-maxGenerations` parameter is set
+- Ensure `--maxGenerations` parameter is set
 - Check that the application isn't waiting for input
 - Use `-logFile -` to monitor progress in real-time